A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: Vision + Language

-\textbf{Fact-/Knowledge-based Visual Question Answering.} Compared to classical VQA, fact-based VQA~\cite{wang2017fvqa} involves an external knowledge base of facts to conduct joint reasoning with the image and question.
-A corresponding supporting fact is required to predict the answer for a pair of image and question.
-Narasimhan {\it et al.}~\cite{narasimhan2018out} proposed first parsing and retrieving relevant facts from the external knowledge base using the image and question, and the retrieved facts are used to construct a fact graph.
-Then, they utilize a GCN to perform reasoning over facts to identify the supporting fact and answer.
-In addition to fact-based VQA, Singh {\it et al.}~\cite{singh2019strings} proposed extending the classical gated GNNs~\cite{li2015gated} to integrate information from the knowledge base, question and image for knowledge-enabled VQA.
-They further utilize the knowledge base to more accurately recognize the texts in the image for VQA.
-Marino {\it et al.}~\cite{marino2021krisp} construct a symbolic-based knowledge graph from the knowledge base and perform explicit reasoning on the graph via relational GCN~\cite{schlichtkrull2018modeling}.
-Then, the results of the explicit reasoning and the Transformer-based implicit reasoning are combined for answer prediction.
+\textbf{Fact-/Knowledge-based VQA.} Compared to classical VQA, fact-based VQA~\cite{wang2017fvqa} has an external knowledge base of facts to facilitate fact-based reasoning related to the image and question.
+A supporting fact is required to predict the correct answer for an image-question pair.
+Narasimhan {\it et al.}~\cite{narasimhan2018out} first parse and retrieve relevant facts from the external knowledge base using the image and question, and the retrieved facts are used to construct a fact graph.
+Then, they utilize a GCN to perform reasoning over the retrieved facts to identify the supporting fact and answer.
+In addition to fact-based VQA, Singh {\it et al.}~\cite{singh2019strings} extend the classical gated GNN~\cite{li2015gated} to integrate information from the knowledge base, question, and image for knowledge-enabled VQA.
+They further use the knowledge base to interpret text in the image.
+Marino {\it et al.}~\cite{marino2021krisp} construct a symbolic knowledge graph from the knowledge base and perform explicit reasoning on the graph via a relational GCN~\cite{schlichtkrull2018modeling}.
+Then, the results of such explicit reasoning and Transformer-based implicit reasoning are integrated for answer prediction.

-\textbf{Video Question Answering.} Similar to \cite{teney2017graph} in VQA, Park {\it et al.}~\cite{park2021bridge} propose to represent the question as a parse question graph.
-To capture the temporal interactions in the video, they also construct a frame-based appearance graph and a motion graph.
-Then, GCNs~\cite{kipf2017semi} are used to learn the question-to-appearance and question-to-motion interactions on the three graphs.
-Unlike previous methods that use GNNs to learn relation-embedded node representations, Yu {\it et al.}~\cite{yu2021learning} utilize GNNs to adaptively propagate the predicted probabilities between samples in the video to get consistent results between samples with high visual similarities.
-Instead of the frame or motion-level information, some works \cite{liu2021hair, huang2020location} suggest constructing object-level visual graphs.
-In particular, Liu {\it et al.}~\cite{liu2021hair} propose to combine GNNs and memory networks~\cite{sukhbaatar2015end} to perform dynamic relation reasoning on visual and semantic graphs at the object level.